The-BlissfulAqua/Memora/README.md

 3. The terminal will output a "Network" URL, which will look something like `https://192.168.1.10:5173`.

 4. Open the browser on your phone and navigate to that URL.
-You may see a privacy warning because the security certificate is self-signed; you can safely proceed.
+Since you used `mkcert`, you should not see any privacy warnings.

 5. Grant the necessary permissions for the camera and motion sensors when prompted by the browser.